COGS108/Overview/COGS108-Syllabus.md

-v0.1 31-March-2025

-**WARNING!!!
+v0.01 Sep 22 2025 **WARNING!!!
 This is a draft syllabus and subject to potentially major changes before the end of Week 1**

 # COGS 108: Data Science in Practice

-**Spring 2025**
+**Fall 2025**

 ---